entigolabs/entigo-infralib-agent/README.md

   * exclude - list of module sources to exclude from the source repository
   * force_version - sets the specified version to all modules that use this source, useful for specifying a branch or tag instead of semver, default **false**. **Warning!** Before changing from true to false, force a version that follows semver.
 * destinations - list of destinations where the agent will push the generated step files, in addition to the default bucket
   * name - name of the destination
   * git - git repository must be accessible by the agent.
 For authentication, use either key or username/password.
 For the key and password, it's recommended to use custom replacement tags, e.g. `"{{ .output-custom.git-key }}"`
     * url - url of the git repository
     * key - PEM encoded private key for authentication
     * key_password - optional, password for the private key
     * insecure_host_key - accept any host key when using private key, default **false**
     * username - username for authentication
     * password - password for authentication
     * author_name - author name for commits, default **Entigo Infralib Agent**
     * author_email - author email for commits, default **no-reply@localhost**
     * insecure - allow insecure connection, default **false**
+* callback - optionally send updates about the status of modules
+  * url - url for the callback
+  * key - unique identifier for the callback
 * agent_version - image version of Entigo Infralib Agent to use
 * base_image_source - source of Entigo Infralib Base Image to use
 * base_image_version - image version of Entigo Infralib Base Image to use, default uses the version from step